swapnil1987/databases/README.md

 6. World Carbon Pricing Database
     - Used by the paper _Distributional Impacts of Heterogenous Carbon Prices inthe EU_ 2024 (IMF Working Paper)

+7. Fiscal Consolidation Database
+    - Used by the paper _An Updated  Action Based Dataset of Fiscal Consolidation_ 2024 (IMF Working Paper)